-In order for data to be validated by a User Exit subroutine, a new version of the data entry object program, which includes the subroutine, must be created.
-The creation of a new program is accomplished through the LINKER by linking the system DATENTRY program with the User Exit subroutine object code.
+To validate data by using a User Exit subroutine, a new version of the data entry object program (which includes the subroutine) must be created.
+The creation of a new program is accomplished using VS LINKER code.
 This procedure creates a new object program file with a new name.
-(Refer to the VS Program Development Tools.)
-This linked program is then run by the user through the Command Processor or a procedure.
-This process may be diagrammed as follows.
+(Refer to the VS Program Development Tools Reference for information about the VS LINKER utility.)
+You can then run this linked program from the Command Processor menu (PF1 - RUN Program or Procedure option) or from a procedure.
+This process is shown in Figure 2-10.